 Most of the land that is now Scatter Good Farm was once part of Brunswick’s Two Echo Dairy Farm, which ceased operation in the 1980s.
-We (Patty Carton and John Newlin) established it as a stand-alone 30-acre farm in 2002, and added another 10 acres in 2010; the farm is now about 30 acres of woodlands, 8 acres of grass-dominated fields, and 2 acres for the homestead, animals, and vegetable production.
+We (Patty Carton and John Newlin) established it as a stand-alone 30-acre (mostly “hobby”) farm in 2002, and added another 10 acres in 2010; the farm is now about 30 acres of woodlands, 8 acres of grass-dominated fields, and 2 acres for the homestead, animals, and vegetable production.

 Through 2014, the farm produced relatively small amounts of eggs, broilers (meat chickens), wool, maple syrup, and veggies – and it served as a common gathering place for music, campfire storytelling, and a variety of outdoor festivities.

 In 2015, we named the farm Scatter Good Farm, and John initiated a series of changes to make it more productive and climate-friendly, using permaculture and agroforestry practices with an emphasis on growing vegetables in soil amended with carbon-sequestering biochar.
-In 2016, the farm received organic certification from MOFGA and doubled vegetable production.
+In 2016, the farm received organic certification from MOFGA and doubled its vegetable production.

-In 2017, inspired by Twin Villages Foodbank Farm in Damariscotta and other foodbank farms in Maine, we joined with others to create Growing to Give, a 501(c)(3) non-profit foodbank project at the farm.
+In 2017, inspired by Twin Villages Foodbank Farm in Damariscotta and other foodbank farms in Maine and elsewhere, we joined with others to create Growing to Give, a 501(c)(3) non-profit foodbank project at the farm.
 Vegetable production doubled again to just under 4,000 lbs. with all of it donated to Growing to Give, and we became the happy owners of seven Nigerian Dwarf goats (and a few months later, one miniature horse).

 Brunswick Biochar is a DBA of Scatter Good Farm.
-Its goal is to develop and promote effective small-scale agricultural biochar systems.
-Initially, this is being done through the farm’s biochar veggie project.
+Its goal is to develop and promote effective small-scale agro-forestry biochar systems.
+Initially, this is being done through the farm’s biochar vegetable project.